I arrive in Mumbai on no sleep at all.

 Guess I’ll deal.

 P.S.
 Honestly, so far India is basically like I expected.
 But one thing is seeing a couple of movies about it, and another is being surrounded in the whole 360 degree India experience, complete with sound, smells, cows, banyan trees, goats, trash and traffic.
-In any case, it’s cleaner than I expected.
+In any case, it’s cleaner than I imagined.
 And noisier.
 And just as crowded.
+But really, not that bad, once you get over the initial shock.